assaabloy-ppi/salt-channel-js/js/src-test/readme.md

 14. stateAfterReceivedLastFlag - Use sc from 13.
 Verify that Salt Channel is in the init state
 15. sendLastFlag - Handshake.
 Do sc.send(true, zeroByte)
 16. stateAfterSentLastFlag - Use sc from 15.
 Verify that Salt Channel is in the init state
+17. withBadServSigKey - Handshake with server public key in M1 as 32 bytes of zero